Nebula: Efficient, Private and Accurate Histogram Estimation: Introduction

 A second type of approach to \PDHE{} relies on \emph{differential privacy} (DP)~\cite{dwork2006differential,dwork2014algorithmic} to provide formal privacy guarantees through statistical indistinguishability.
 A wide range of DP-based systems for privacy-preserving data collection have been proposed, all of which require implementers and deployers to make unappealing tradeoffs, even for state-of-the-art systems.
 Local DP systems~\cite{bassily2015local,wang2017locally,acharya2019hadamard,wang2019collecting} provide strong privacy guarantees but generally poor utility, while central DP systems~\cite{xu2013differentially,dwork2006differential,dwork2014algorithmic} provide high utility but require prohibitive levels of trust by clients.

-A third category of \PDHE{} systems attempt to achieve both high utility and privacy, but do so by making other unappealing trade-offs, such as relying on expensive, novel cryptography~\cite{balle2019privacy,cheu2019distributed,erlingsson2019amplification,prochlo,cormode2022sample,bell2022distributed}, (\eg multi-party computation, homomorphic encryption), or multiple rounds of expensive communication between participants~\cite{bell2022distributed}, among other concerns.
+A third category of \PDHE{} systems attempt to achieve both high utility and privacy, but do so by introducing additional costs, relying for instance on computationally expensive, novel cryptography~\cite{balle2019privacy,cheu2019distributed,erlingsson2019amplification,prochlo,cormode2022sample,bell2022distributed}, (\eg multi-party computation, homomorphic encryption), and/or requiring multiple rounds of heavy communication between participants~\cite{bell2022distributed}, among other concerns.
 These systems entail computational, bandwidth and financial costs that make adoption difficult-to-impossible for all but resource-rich organizations.

-In this work, we describe a novel system for the problem of \PDHE{} that avoids the limitations and trade-offs of existing approaches, achieving simultaneously provable differential privacy guarantees, high utility, and practical efficiency.
-Our system, called \name, is a novel combination of sample-and-threshold DP~\cite{cormode2022sample} with verifiable client-side thresholding~\cite{CCS:DSQGLH22} to provide DP guarantees without the use of trusted third parties. \name uses two \emph{untrusted} servers: a \emph{randomness server} and an \emph{aggregation server}, and in contrast to existing state-of-the-art systems (\eg{} \cite{prochlo}), \emph{no communication between the two servers} is required.
+In this paper, we describe a novel system for the problem of \PDHE{}\footnote{Our system can answer related problems such as heavy hitters and quantiles~\cite{cormode2022sample}.} that avoids the limitations and trade-offs of existing approaches, achieving simultaneously provable differential privacy guarantees, high utility, and practical efficiency.
+Our system, called \name, is a novel combination of the recent sample-and-threshold mechanism~\cite{cormode2022sample} with verifiable client-side thresholding~\cite{CCS:DSQGLH22} to provide DP guarantees without the use of trusted third parties. \name relies on two \emph{untrusted} (non-colluding) servers: a \emph{randomness server} and an \emph{aggregation server}, and in contrast to existing state-of-the-art systems (\eg{} \cite{prochlo}), \emph{no communication between the two servers} is required.

 At a high level, each client participating in \name{} begins by randomly deciding whether to contribute any data.
 Clients that do decide to participate locally encode their value using a secret-sharing scheme, which prevents the server from observing uncommon values.
 This secret sharing process is very cheap, requiring only a single round of oblivious communication with the untrusted randomness server, which executes a verifiable oblivious pseudorandom function over the client's value.
 Participating clients then contribute their secret share to the aggregation server over an oblivious communication channel.
 The aggregation server then combines all received shares to recover values which have been contributed by a sufficient number of participants.